 Complementing our main research reports, the Research Digest has over the years published a number of special guest features - look out for more in the future.
 During April to May 2014, in the editor's absence, a number of star guest editors contributed to the Research Digest.
 From June 2014, the Digest started publishing a commissioned guest contribution every two to three weeks.
 Another development in 2014 is the launch of a new format in which we digest studies pertaining to a particular topic or question, with the first such post covering the psychology of first impressions.
 Also, every Saturday, we now publish a round-up of the previous week's best psychology links on the web.

 The Digest story

 The British Psychological Society's award-winning Research Digest blog launched in 2005 with the aim of providing original, authoritative reports on the latest psychology research papers.
 In 2014, the Digest underwent significant expansion with the part-time Editor/Writer appointed full-time, the appointment of an additional regular contributor, and through the commissioning of guest contributions every two to three weeks.

-In 2010 the Digest was voted "best psychology blog" in the inaugural Research Blogging awards.
-In 2013, it was a finalist in the psychology/neuroscience category in the Science Seeker Blogging Awards.
+Under Jarrett's editorship, the Digest blog won "best psychology blog" in the 2010 inaugural Research Blogging awards, and was "finalist" in the psychology/neuroscience category in the 2013 Science Seeker Blogging Awards.

-Disclaimer: Views expressed on the Digest blog belong to the Digest editor and should not be mistaken for official BPS policy or opinion.
+Views expressed on the Digest blog belong to the Digest editor or other contributors and should not be mistaken for official BPS policy or opinion.